 - Flax seeds: there are two types of flax seeds – brown and golden.
-Most people find that the dark brown seeds have a somewhat stronger flavor than the golden seeds.
-So, in recipes where flax seeds are the main ingredient, I tend to use the golden variety.
+Most people find that dark brown seeds have a somewhat stronger flavor than golden seeds.
+So, I tend to use the golden variety in recipes where flax seeds are the main ingredient.
 You can use either (or a mix of the two for visually interesting crackers).
 I prefer raw flax seeds, but if all you have is roasted flax seeds, feel free to use them.

-- Salt: one of the most popular variations of Flackers are “sea salt”, which call for a generous pinch of sea salt.
-Other variations don’t call for any sea salt or for just a tiny amount.
+- Salt: one of the most popular variations of Flackers is “sea salt,” which calls for a generous pinch of sea salt.
+Other variations don’t call for any sea salt or just for a tiny amount.
 So, the amount of salt will depend on the type of Flackers you’re making.

 How to Make Flackers